Tono-vacn/Tono-vacn.github.io/_posts/2024-11-11-common-sense-for-distributed-system.md

 - What Chord is for
   - lookup (Key) -> IP address
   - Notifies applications change of set of keys the node is responsible for
-- What’s not Chord’s responsibility
+- What's not Chord's responsibility
   - Authentication, caching, replication, user-friendly naming
 - Example of Chord in Software
   ![Chord](/assets/img/chordExample.png)